jyates/cruise-control-wiki/Home.md

-# Welcome to the cruise-control
+# Welcome to Cruise Control

 Cruise Control is a project that helps operate Kafka hands-free!